Marvel Celebrates Presidents’ Day With Abe Lincoln Comic

 Finally for those of you who thought that Presidents’ Day itself was a straightforward proposition, well Snopes has some must-read background for you.

-via Kelly Sue and Comic Riffs
+via Kelly Sue, Comic Riffs